EnnyTee2/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a circle
-This project reviews everything about the following python subjects:
+This project reviews and contains the usage of the following python subjects:

-** * Import
+* Import
 * Exceptions
 * Class
 * Private attribute